jperon/lyluatex/lyluatex.md

 There are several options that can change the basic page layout of full-page scores.
-However, by default all these options inherit their values from the `.tex` document.
-There should very rarely be the need to explicitly change the values for these options.
+However, by default all these options inherit their values from the `.tex` document, and there should very rarely be the need to explicitly change the values for these options.

 \lyOption{papersize}{default}
 Not implemented yet